LukeANewton/Production-Line-Simulation/README.md

 1. create different random number stream for each distribution
 2. implement mode of operation to pull service times from empirical data
 3. implement waiting time collection to do Little's Law calculations
+4. ensure that clock always moves forwards for each event
+5. check that the number of products prodcued matches the number of components inspected
+6. sensitivity analysis (check that changing parameter values affects the results in the expected way)
-4. (optional) complete verbose mode
+5. (optional) complete verbose mode
-5. write report section for deliverable 3
+7. write report section for deliverable 3